matheusschreiber/mymonthly-dapp/README.md

 ### Domain and Motivation

 The application's domain is the subscription service management sector.
 The problem being addressed is the complex network of recurring payment management and access control, which currently relies on centralized intermediaries and manual processes.
 The DApp proposes a decentralized solution based on smart contracts, automating payments, renewals, and access revocations without the need for third-party trust.
-By utilizing Chainlink Automation, NFTs as credentials, and cryptocurrency payments, the platform ensures transparency, security, and efficiency for sellers and subscribers.
+By utilizing Chainlink Automation and cryptocurrency payments, the platform ensures transparency, security, and efficiency for sellers and subscribers.

 ### Contract Factory